autumn-mck/site-web-gen-java/project-sonar/index.md

  - Stream the data from the web and parse it as we receive it Both options are shown in this tutorial (See [Parsing a local copy of Project Sonar](#parsing-a-local-copy-of-project-sonar) and [Fetching and parsing an online version of Project Sonar](#fetching-and-parsing-an-online-version-of-project-sonar)).

-I'd probably reccommend using the local copy, as it does not depend on your internet connection's reliability, but it does require you to have the space to store the compressed file.
+I'd probably reccommend using the local copy, as it does not depend on your internet connection's reliability, but it does require you to have the space to store the compressed file, in addition to the storage space required by the MongoDB database itself.

 Project Sonar's data can be found at <https://opendata.rapid7.com/sonar.fdns_v2/>.
-Since we're using the A records, we need the file ending in `-fdns_a.json.gz`.
+In this guide, I'm going to be parsing the DNS A Records, so, we need the file ending in `-fdns_a.json.gz`.
 Do note that the file is large (17gb) and be careful not to unzip it - uncompressed, it is over 200gb!

 ## Parsing a local copy of Project Sonar
 Let's add a new function, `readFromFile`.